romange/blog/content/post/single_threaded_redis.md

 This architecture is not novel - it appears a lot in technical papers and became the mainstream thanks to ScyllaDb design.

-There is another significant benefit for shared-nothing architecture with thread-per-core threading model that is often neglected.
-Any mature database needs to perform operations equivalent to Redis `flushdb`, `save`, `load` etc. It also needs to periodically perform resize or compaction of its data structures.
+Any mature database needs to perform operations equivalent to Redis `flushdb`, `save`, `load` etc. It also needs to perform periodically resize or compaction operations for its data structures.
 With single-threaded architecture it means that a single CPU is involved in processing all this data which makes it a significant bottleneck that reduces database resilience.
-Modern servers, on the other hand, maintain a bounded ratio of CPU vs memory.
+This brings us to another significant benefit for shared-nothing architecture with thread-per-core threading model that is often neglected.
+Modern servers maintain a bounded ratio of CPU vs memory.
 Say, in AWS, `r5` family has 1:8 ratio, `m5` family has 1:4.
 Similarly, in GCP `n2` family maintains ratios between 1-8 GB per vcpu.
-The point is that with thread-per-core model, each thread handles at most `K` GB of workloads, which means that a database stays resilient whether it's 8GB in size or 860 GB monster.
+The point is that with thread-per-core model, each thread handles at most `K` GB of workload, which means that a database stays resilient whether it's 8GB or 860 GB on a single machine.

-Now I would like to address concerns (3) and (4) at the start of the post, namely how much upside we can bring by employing shared-nothing philosophy over modern cloud servers by demonstating the potential throughput of such system for regular and pipelined requests.
+Now I would like to address concerns (3) and (4) at the start of the post, namely how much upside we can bring by employing shared-nothing philosophy over modern cloud servers by showing the throughput potential of such system for regular and pipelined requests.

 ....